hashicorp/waypoint-examples/project-templates/ecs/advanced/README.md

      ```
     - Note: The Vault token must have permissions to read from the KV secrets
       engine, and create dynamic secrets in the DB secrets engine
+    - Note: "admin" is the name of the first namespace in an HCP Vault cluster
     <!--- TODO: Use AWS auth method since the app will run in AWS ECS.
     Ideally, this is in the No Code module, and not done here at all.
    - ```shell